 - Religious/Domestic Failings: If she caused her husband to eat food that had not been properly tithed.

-Jesus saw through their hard hearts and immediately quashed these errant beliefs.
-Jesus could have suggested other reasons for divorce.
-But instead, He offered only one.
-In Matthew 5:31–32 He states plainly that “anyone who divorces his wife, except for sexual immorality, makes her the victim of adultery, and anyone who marries a divorced woman commits adultery.”
+Jesus saw right through their wicked, hard hearts and immediately quashed these errant beliefs.
+At this time, Jesus could have given us many reasons for divorce.
+But instead, He offered only one reason.
+In Matthew 5:31–32, He states plainly that “anyone who divorces his wife, except for sexual immorality, makes her the victim of adultery, and anyone who marries a divorced woman commits adultery.”

-Jesus then shows that the same standard applies to women.
-In Mark 10:11–12 He says that “whoever divorces his wife and marries another commits adultery against her, and if she divorces her husband and marries another, she commits adultery.”
+Jesus then shows that the same standard for men also applies to women.
+In Mark 10:11–12, He says that “whoever divorces his wife and marries another commits adultery against her, and if she divorces her husband and marries another, she commits adultery.”

-So the bottom line is that either spouse commits adultery if they divorce for any other reason than their spouse’s sexual immorality.
+So the bottom line is that either spouse commits adultery if they divorce and remarry for any other reason than their spouse’s sexual immorality.

-The short answer is NO. The word in Scripture is “Pornea” which goes beyond your spouse having sex with someone else.
+The short answer is NO. The word in Scripture is “Pornea” which includes adultery but is not limited to such.

 “Porneia (Strong’s Greek 4202) denotes all forms of sexual activity outside the covenant of marriage as ordained by God between one man and one woman.
 Its range embraces pre-marital intercourse, prostitution, adultery, homosexual practice, incest, and any other distortion of God’s design for sexuality.”

-But What About Other Verses in the Old Testament That Imply Divorce Is OK For Lack of Provision or Abuse?
+But What About Other Verses in the Old Testament That Imply Divorce Is OK for “Failure To Provide” or for Other Reasons?

 Currently, many books abound on this subject, often citing obscure Old Testament passages to justify divorce.
 However, we must remember that while all Scripture is God-breathed and instructive, not all Scripture remains in force today.
 Otherwise, we would still be under all 613 commandments of Levitical law.